Overview

 UK entry requirements

-• GCE A-level AAB-BBB, including a Grade B in Biology, Human Biology, Chemistry, Psychology, Health and Social Care, Physical Education or Sociology (General Studies not accepted).
+- GCE A-level AAB-BBB, including a Grade B in Biology, Human Biology, Chemistry, Psychology, Health and Social Care, Physical Education or Sociology.
+General Studies not accepted as an A Level.

-• BTEC Level 3 Extended Diploma DDM in Sport & Exercise Science (RQF), Health and Social Care or Applied Science.
+- BTEC Level 3 National Extended Diploma DDM in Sport & Exercise Science (RQF), Health and Social Care, Applied Science, Applied Biology or Applied Psychology.

-• BTEC Level 3 Diploma DM in Sport & Exercise Science (RQF), Health and Social Care or Applied Science, with an A-level at grade B.
+- BTEC Level 3 National Diploma DM in Sport & Exercise Science (RQF), Sport, Health and Social Care, Applied Science, Applied Biology or Applied Psychology AND an A-level at grade B.

-• BTEC Level 3 Subsidiary Diploma D in Sport & Exercise Science (RQF), Health and Social Care or Applied Science, with A-level grades BC.
+- BTEC Level 3 National Extended Certificate D in Sport & Exercise Science (RQF), Sport, Health and Social Care, Applied Science, Applied Biology or Applied Psychology AND two A-levels with grades BC.

-• Obtain a minimum of 120 UCAS tariff points in the Access to HE Diploma in Health Science, Health Professions, Health and Social Care, Health Studies, Medicine, Medical Science, Nursing, Occupational therapy, Physiotherapy, Science or Science in Health Professions with 45 credits.
+- Obtain a minimum of 120 UCAS tariff points in the Access to HE Diploma in Biomedical Sciences, Health Science, Health and Human Science, Health Professions, Health and Social Care, Health Studies, Medicine, Medical Science, Nursing, Occupational Therapy, Physiotherapy, Social Work, Science or Science in Health Professions ,with 45 credits at Level 3.

 Five GCSEs at grade C or grade 4 or above are also required, including English Language and Maths.